linagora/openpaas-esn/doc/REST_API/REST_domain.md

 **Status Codes:**

 - 201 Created.
 The domain has been created.
 - 400 Bad Request.
-Invalid request body or parameters
+Invalid request body or parameters.
+- 401 Unauthorized.
+The user is not authenticated on the platform.
+- 403 Forbidden.
+The user is not a platform admin.

 **Request:**